Boscoand/pico-placa/README.md

 ## Running the tests

-This project contains a set of unit tests that cover the core feature of the API in different scenarios.
-To execute them, execute the following sencentes in the project root folder:
+This project contains a set of unit tests that cover the core features that the API provides, and different scenarios are tested.
+To execute them, execute the following statements in the project root folder:

 ```
 cd core